GameStop expects higher sales this year

-(Reuters) - GameStop Corp gave a fiscal-year outlook on the high end of analysts’ estimates, saying it expects to boost sales of used videogames and to benefit from new hardware from Nintendo Co Ltd.
+(Reuters) - GameStop Corp gave a stronger fiscal-year outlook than some analysts expected as the retailer expects to generate more sales from used videogames and benefit from the release of new hardware from Nintendo Co Ltd.

-But the retailer’s shares turned 6 percent lower after opening higher, with some analysts saying the company would be hurt by a weak economy.
-Consoles from Microsoft Corp and Sony Corp may still be years away, which also could weigh on GameStop.

-“We believe performance will continue to be challenged from relatively weak international economic conditions, late cycle hardware and software consumer fatigue,” said National Alliance analyst Mike Hickey.

 The company expects earnings per share of $3.10 to $3.30 for the fiscal year, which began on January 29.
 Analysts on average have been expecting $3.16, according to Thomson Reuters I/B/E/S.

+GameStop shares rose as high as 4.4 percent, but were up only 0.1 percent at $24.70 in late morning trading.

-Raines said in an interview that GameStop had taken market share from other retailers last year and that business was looking up for this year.
+Chief Executive Officer Paul Raines said in an interview that GameStop had taken market share from other retailers last year and that business were looking up for this year.

 “I think the market will like our outlook,” he said.
 “Our digital growth and pre-owned and mobile growth will give us a pretty healthy earnings and margin improvement.”

-The company expected sales to rise 1 percent to 5 percent this year.
+The company said it expected sales to rise 1 percent to 5 percent this year.

 For the fourth quarter ended on January 28, GameStop’s sales fell 3 percent to $3.58 billion, which missed analysts’ expectations of $3.71 billion.